Edward

 A practical arrangement of the invention will be described with

-variable volume chambers, with said blades being driven by steam
+having variable volume chambers, with said blades being driven

-or air, however, it will be understood that the invention can be
+by steam or air, however, it will be understood that the

-applied to various types of rotary motors in which there is at
+invention can be applied to various types of rotary motors in

-arrangement is described having reference to the accompanying
+fluid.
+The arrangement is described having reference to the

-drawings which depicts a schematic form of the invention.
+accompanying drawings which depicts a schematic form of the

 FIG. 1 is an end sectional view on line I-I of FIG. 2.